Updated: May 1, 2023

 For example, let’s look at a simple table that could come from any spreadsheet.

 |First Name||Last Name||Street Address||City||Zip Code||Phone number|

 |Lita||Ford||3232 Robinson Ave||Detroit||48206||234-234-2324|

 If you were asked to fill in the last line, you would have no issues extrapolating how and in what order to fill in the information, provided you knew the information to be added.

 The simpler the file, the simpler it is to run a query against it.
 Columns in a flat file are restricted to specific data types.
 Each line forms a record.
-Delimiters ensure the data format is limited to fixed maximum width, or specific number of characters.
+Delimiters ensure the data format is limited to a fixed maximum width or a specific number of characters.
 They also help to make it easier to find different fields within a record.
 This makes it very easy for an application to call on specific data within the file.

 One of the key limitations of flat files is the potential for duplication of data.
 There can be numerous entries for a single individual in a list of transactions for example.
 In a flat file, these entries are not correlated with one another, and cannot be, except by queries run against the file by another application.
 Along with this duplication is the potential for error.
 While it is easy to enter data into a spreadsheet or CSV file in a predictable manner, it is also equally easy for human error to creep in.
 In a spreadsheet with thousands of records, a misspelled name or improperly configured email address can be difficult to spot.
 This is one of the reasons that Flatirons Fuse covered the importance of validation for CSV data imports in previous blogs.

 In addition, there is no relational integrity.
-For example if there are multiple entries for a particular person in a flat file, for example numerous transactions for a Charlie Brown, and his address or phone number changes, the data must be changed manually for each entry in the file.
+For example, if there are multiple entries for a particular person in a flat file, for example, numerous transactions for a Charlie Brown, and his address or phone number changes, the data must be changed manually for each entry in the file.